-As an institution of higher learning whose express purpose is to educate students, promote scholarship, and create an environment of open inquiry and intellectual integrity, Moravian College has an obligation to set and maintain the highest standards of ethical conduct among and between faculty, administration, students, and staff.
+As an institution of higher learning whose express purpose is to educate students, promote scholarship, and create an environment of open inquiry and intellectual integrity, Moravian University has an obligation to set and maintain the highest standards of ethical conduct among and between faculty, administration, students, and staff.
 The following Statement on Professional Ethics provides a framework for these ethical standards.

 Definition of Grievance

 A grievance is defined as an allegation that a violation of College policy or procedure as set forth in the Faculty Handbook (including violations of faculty rights, infringements of academic freedom or breach of professional ethics, civil rights or harassment complaints), or an allegation of a condition which seriously interferes with the ability of a faculty member to fulfill his or her responsibilities as teacher and scholar or artist has occurred.
 Appeals of decisions of the Academic Personnel Committee are heard by the Faculty Review Committee, and the procedure below does not apply.

 Dispute Resolution Among Faculty Members

 The DRG encourages faculty members to seek out a liaison, if a dispute or uncomfortable situation is complicating their work at the University.
 Liaisons support the constructive resolution of disputes among faculty members.
 A conversation with one or more liaisons is one of the most important forms of support the Dispute Resolution Group (DRG) can offer.
 Often one conversation clarifies both the problem and possible approaches to resolving it.
 The DRG functions as a filter for cases.
 Liaisons may also offer to accompany those party to a dispute to meetings, where and when that form of support would be appropriate.